What is A/B Testing? A Beginner's Guide

 • Make statistical improvements.

-• Make frequent design changes to the website.
+• Make impactful design changes to the website.

 Achieve ROI from the current traffic

 A/B testing helps to escalate conversions without making further investments to gain new traffic.
-As you understand, it is a costly affair to acquire new and quality traffic for your website.
-A/B testing provides you with a higher ROI as some significant changes in the website can increase the conversion rates.
+It is costly to acquire new, quality traffic for your website.
+A/B testing can provide you with a higher ROI as some significant changes in the website can increase conversion rates.

 Minimize the bounce rate

-Any visitor lands on the website to accomplish a particular goal.
-It can be to buy a product, service, or understand a particular topic.
-However, there can be a few obstacles in the user's way, such as difficulty finding the CTA button, complex forms, or user interface.
+Whether a user’s goal is to buy a product, or service, or understand a particular topic,, there may be a few obstacles in their way, such as difficulty finding the CTA, complex forms, or user interface.

 This may result in a bad user experience, and the user may never visit your website again.
-Therefore, you must analyze the data by studying the visitor’s behavior and make significant changes to your site.
+It's crucial to examine your visitors' actions and reactions.
+Make it count by using those findings to shape your site into one that delights users..

 Make statistical improvements

 A/B testing is all about the data collected regarding the user’s behavior on various metrics.
-There are various factors such as click-through rate, bounce rate, times spent on a particular webpage, number of forms filled, etc. you must work diligently to excel these matrices to increase the conversion rate for your website.
+There are various factors such as click-through rate, bounce rate, times spent on a particular webpage, number of forms filled, etc. Understanding these metrics will increase the conversion rate for your website.

 Make frequent design changes to your website.

-It is recommended to make minute design changes every now and then, and it gives a sense of freshness to the users whenever they land on your website.
+Making small but meaningful design changes it gives your website a sense of freshness to users whenever they land on your website.
 The modification can be as minor as changing the color of the header or changing the font style.

-You can compare the older and the new version with the help of A/B testing and analyze which one performs better.
+You can compare the older and the new versions with the help of A/B testing and analyze which one performs better.

 Client-side approach